10 Things the Unnatural Links Penalty Taught me About Google and SEO

 Webmasters try what apparently works and then wake up one day to find out that Google changed the algorithm over night and their site got classified as spam despite it being perfectly OK the day before.

-Search engine contender Blekko publicly displayed all their ranking factors below each site for a long time, now you have to pay for the extra tools but they advertised their search engine as “spam-free”.
+Search engine contender Blekko publicly displayed all their ranking factors below each site for a long time and they advertised their search engine as “spam-free”.
 Sadly they have been overtaken by IBM and the engine vanished.

 Hiding your secret sauce has not much to do with preventing spam.
 Most likely this way Google makes sure that it doesn’t get sued, after all many businesses face bankruptcy after Google updates or at least have to “downsize” their work force or change their business models.